rveciana/rveciana.github.io/_posts/svelte/2020-08-05-svelte-konva-mapping.md

 * We are using a *BackgroundMap* component and as many *Marker* components as we want.
 * There's a writable store where the children will put the name of the hovered feature.
 In the App component we'll just render it.
+* I use two layers because when using one, the markers can't be detected if they are over a country. z-index is not well managed in konvas.

 The projection and D3 GeoPath are defined in their own file so they can be accessed from all the components: